Children around the world

 Boys, selling edible mushrooms along the road, Serenje.
 (Photo copyright © by Kaj Halberg)

-The majority of the population in Zambia are various Bantu peoples.
-The Unga, who live in the great Bangweulu Swamps, are presented in detail on the page Countries and places: Bangweulu – where water meets the sky.
+The Unga, who live in the great Bangweulu Swamps, are presented in depth on the page Countries and places: Bangweulu – where water meets the sky.
+The pictures below were all taken in these swamps.

 Unga woman and children, catching fish in a big basket.
 The children will try to shoo fish towards the woman, who is holding the basket beneath the surface, lifting the basket, when fish are above it.
 (Photo copyright © by Kaj Halberg)